marijnh/getdocs/README.md

  * A string literal, enclosed by double quotes, or a number literal.

+ * A type followed by `extends` followed by another type, to indicate a sub-type.

 Here are some examples of types:

  * `Math.pow`: `(base: number, exponent: number) → number`